 This register is write only.
 It is used to program the data rate, amount of write precompensation, power down status, and software reset.
-The data rate is programmed using the Configuration Control Register (CCR) not the DSR, for PC/AT and PS/2 Model 30.
+The data rate is programmed using the Configuration Control Register (CCR) not the DSR, for PC/AT and PS/2 Model 30 applications.
+Other applications can set the data rate in the DSR.
+The data rate of the floppy controller is the most recent write of either the DSR or CCR.
+The DSR is unaffected by a software reset.
+A hardware reset will set the DSR to 02H, which corresponds to the default precompensation setting and 250 Kbps.

 7 6 5 4 3 2 1 0

 S/W POWER 0 PRE- PRE- PRE- DRATE DRATE

 RESET DOWN COMP2 COMP1 COMP0 SEL1 SEL0

-RESET COND.
-0 0 0 0 0 0 1 0
+RESET 0 0 0 0 0 0 1 0

+COND.